gabraganca/research_tricks/README.md

 [Github](https://github.com/about).
 It ["is a web-based hosting service for software development projects that use the Git revision control system."](https://en.wikipedia.org/wiki/GitHub) You can store all your Git projects on Github and share with you collaborators.
 You can browse your and others research online on your preferred browser.
-You can even modify text files online.
+Today you almot not need to know `git` to use it.

 Regular expressions
 -------------------